tsackton/ratite-genomics/03_homology/03_protein_coding_alignment/README.txt

 Script: filter_alignment_fasta_v1.3B.pl (acessed from ftp://climb.genomics.cn/pub/10.5524.101001_102000/10/041/ on Sept.
 30, 2015).
 Output to: PAML_filtered_PRANK_fastas/ (contains the filtered alignments, plus the output 'stats' file)

-An additional step was added to remove gap-only (and non-ACGT only) columns prior to tree-building.
+An additional step was added to remove gap-only (and non-ACGT only) codons prior to tree-building.
-Output to: PAML_final_PRANK_fastas/
+(i.e. removal of alignment columns for codons with no ACGT bases, retaining reading frame) Output to: PAML_final_PRANK_fastas/

 Both the Jarvis et al. filtering & final column removal were performed with the perl wrapper script: filter_prank_alignments.pl